freeCodeCampGuam/FreeCodeCampGuamHelp/Python/redConventions.md

 This is the general structure of a cog with persistant settings using `dataIO`.
 You will use it so often, you might as well make a snippet out of it.
-*self-advertising: there's an IDE cog in my repo with some useful bot snippet.
+*self-advertising: there's an IDE cog in my repo with some useful bot snippets.
 It is not updated to use dataIO yet though.
 ```py
 import discord
 from discord.ext import commands